-2. Another reason of the fall in the price of pineapple internationally is because of increased competition, since countries such as Colombia, Ecuador and Panama, have managed to gain market share in the U.S. and Europe.
+2. Another reason for the fall in the price of pineapple internationally is because of increased competition, since countries such as Colombia, Ecuador, and Panama, have managed to gain market share in the U.S. and Europe.

 En Costa Rica el Índice Mensual de Actividad Económica reportó en abril una alza interanual de 1,6%, variación que es menor al crecimiento de 1,8% reportado en marzo